-There is a growing appreciation of unstructured information as a compliment to observation processes.
-As experts better understand these areas, current practices can be refined to eliminate collecting data of little value.
-Al applications are starting to get the attention of CEOs to address these complex problems.
-A recent analysis by data and media analytics firm IDG predicts digital data will grow from 33 billion terabytes in 2018 to 175 billion by 2025.
+There is a growing appreciation of unstructured information as a complement to observation processes.

+As experts better understand how to harness this, we can refine current practices to eliminate the collection of data of little value.
+Al applications in particular are starting to get the attention of CEOs to address these complex problems.
+A recent analysis by data and media analytics firm IDG predicts digital data will